Kgkkjjj/movieAPI/README.md

 - `/anime/latest` - Retrieve the last anime show in the list.
 - `/anime/{id}` - Look up an anime show by numeric `id`.
 - `/anime/search?q=title` - Search anime by title substring.
+- `/refresh` (POST) - Force refresh of cached data from GitHub.

+The service caches movie and anime data in memory for five minutes to avoid repeatedly hitting the upstream repository.
+Use `/refresh` if you need to force an update immediately.

 ## Running